 The business can be an LLC, sole proprietorship, partnership, corporation or any business entity.
 However, an LLC set up solely to collect rental income doesn’t qualify since rental income is considered passive.

 Opening your Solo 401(k) account will include filing the documents and establishing a trust, with the account holder as the trustee.
 Then a separate, dedicated business checking account will be opened at a bank of your choice for the funds to go into and any expenses to come out of.
 This process can take up to a few weeks.

 To set up your separate business checking account, try Chase.
-Chase Business Checking accounts can be opened with as little as $25 and have some of the lowest fees available.
-Best of all, first-time Chase Business Checking customers are eligible for a $200 bonus.
+Chase Business Checking accounts can be opened with no minimum deposit and have some of the lowest fees available.
+Best of all, first-time Chase Business Checking customers are eligible for a $300 bonus.